Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Related Work

-In AI, fairness has naturally been considered in multi-agent systems with a large focus on resource allocation problems, notably with envy-freeness \citep{chevaleyreIssuesMultiagentResource2006} and some works in non-cooperative games \citep{de-JongTuylsVerbeeck08,HaoLeung16}.
-In contrast, we deal with more complex control problems, but in the \textbf{cooperative} setting, modeled as MARL in this paper.
-Besides, we consider fairness with respect to users instead of agents, which is a more general framework.
+In AI, fairness has been considered in multi-agent systems with a large focus on resource allocation problems, notably with envy-freeness \citep{chevaleyreIssuesMultiagentResource2006} and some works in non-cooperative games \citep{de-JongTuylsVerbeeck08,HaoLeung16}.
+In contrast, we deal with more complex control problems, but in the \textbf{cooperative} setting. \pw{As such, our proposition is based on MARL instead of a game-theoretic formulation, which is more suitable for the non-cooperative setting}.
+Besides, we \cg{formulate} fairness with respect to users instead of agents, which is a more general framework.

-Recently, fairness has started to become an important topic in ML, because as ML models are deployed in various applications (e.g., banking or law enforcement), the decisions made on their outputs may severely impact some minorities due to the presence of bias in data.
-Different ML tasks have been considered, e.g., classification \citep{dworkFairnessAwareness2012,zafarParityPreferencebasedNotions2017,sharifi-malvajerdiAverageIndividualFairness2019}, ranking \citep{singhPolicyLearningFairness2019}, sequential-decision making \citep{Busa-FeketeSzorenyiWengMannor17} or clustering \citep{chierichettiFairClusteringFairlets2017}.
+Recently, fairness has started to become an important topic in ML. \pw{Indeed,} as ML models are deployed in various applications (e.g., banking or law enforcement), the decisions made on their outputs may severely impact some \pw{users} due to the presence of bias in data.
+Different ML tasks have been \cg{inspected in this regard}, e.g., classification \citep{dworkFairnessAwareness2012,zafarParityPreferencebasedNotions2017,sharifi-malvajerdiAverageIndividualFairness2019}, ranking \citep{singhPolicyLearningFairness2019}, sequential-decision making \citep{Busa-FeketeSzorenyiWengMannor17} or clustering \citep{chierichettiFairClusteringFairlets2017}.
 Most of such work focuses on the impartiality aspect of fairness, expressed at the individual or group level, which leads to a constrained-based or penalty-based formulation.
-However, some recent work \citep{SpeicherHeidariGrgicHlacaGummadiSinglaWellerZafar18,HeidariFerrariGummadiKrause18} advocates the approach based on fair social welfare function that we also adopt in this work.
+However, some recent work \citep{SpeicherHeidariGrgicHlacaGummadiSinglaWellerZafar18,HeidariFerrariGummadiKrause18} advocates a \cg{more complete} approach based on fair social welfare function that we also adopt in \pw{our work.
+Besides, such approach was recently investigated in single-agent deep reinforcement learning (RL) \citep{SiddiqueWengZimmer20}.}